 Call us for help…

-For help with filing a workers compensation claim in Calfornia, completing workers comp forms or appealing a denial of benefits, contact us at (855) LAW-FIRM.
+For help with filing a workers compensation claim in Calfornia, completing workers comp forms or appealing a denial of benefits, contact us.
 Our firm helps police officers, firefighters and other workers to get compensation for their job-related injuries.